About Breeds

 Shedding is a natural process that all dogs go through.
 Corgis are no exception – they will shed their hair coat twice a year, usually in the spring and fall.

-Secondly, brush them regularly with a good quality dog brush – this will help to loosen and remove any dead hair.
+Secondly, brush them regularly with a good quality dog brush – this will help loosen and remove any dead hair.

 Bestseller No. 2